What is the Product Customization Opportunity?

 It gives the merchant the unique ability to be able to understand more about what their customers are choosing to interact with.

 How much does Spiff3D cost?
-Explain how your pricing model works?
+What’s the pricing model work?

 “First of all, your pricing seems ultra reasonable for what you guys do.
 Cause I know what the software costs to build.
 Customization I’ve been involved with on the agency side, when we were building this entire backend technology with everything that was built into it.
 This was 100% percent custom developed.
 And so for me, when I’m looking at your pricing page, I’m going, geez, this feels almost ridiculously cheap.
 Walk us through kind of how you charge, how you make money and how it seems so ridiculously cheap for what you guys provide.”